Meat Safety

 2,621,440 6 hrs

-Now it becomes evident what happens to a piece of meat left out on the kitchen table for many hours on a beautiful and hot summer day.
-The thermometer drawing that follows below has been compiled from the data we found at the College of Agriculture, Auburn University, Alabama.
-It shows the time that is required for one bacteria cell to become two at different storage temperatures.
-Looking at the drawing we can see that once the temperature rises above 50° F (10° C), bacteria will double up every time we raise the temperature by about 5° F. From the above examples we can draw a logical conclusion that if we want to process meats we should perform these tasks at temperatures not higher than 50° F (10° C).
+Now it becomes evident what happens to a piece of meat left for many hours on the kitchen table on a beautiful and hot summer day.
+The following thermometer drawing has been compiled from the data found at the College of Agriculture, Auburn University, Alabama.
+It shows the time required for one bacteria cell to become two at different storage temperatures.
+Looking at the drawing, we can see that once the temperature rises above 50° F (10° C), bacteria double every time we raise the temperature by about 5° F. We can draw a logical conclusion that if we want to process meats, we should perform these tasks at temperatures not higher than 50° F (10° C).
 And those are the temperatures present in meat processing plants.
-You might say that lowering the temperature of the room will be better still.
-Of course it will be better, but people working in such conditions for 8 hours a day will find it very uncomfortable.
+You might say that lowering the room's temperature will still be better.
+It will, but people working in such conditions for 8 hours a day will find it very uncomfortable.

 Meat safety thermometer